psarando/shire-reckoning/Middle-earth-simulation.md

   [millennial adjustments](#millennial-leap-years) up to S.R.
 2000.
   In any case, Shire Calendar dates after S.R.
 1500 Mid-year's Day should be accurate to within a day or 2 in these simulations
   (at least for a few centuries).
-* The days and "months" of the Calendar of Imladris can only be considered cannon during the corresponding Shire Calendar dates from S.R.
+* The days and "months" of the Calendar of Imladris can only be considered canon during the corresponding Shire Calendar dates from S.R.
 1418 (III 3018) Winterfilth 4 through S.R.
 1419 (III 3019) Winterfilth 6 (but not the corresponding Rivendell weekdays or year-counts), because the only known Calendar of Imladris date given for a corresponding Shire or Gondor date was the Elves' New Year on S.R.
 1419 (III 3019) Astron 6.

-If it was considered cannon that the Calendar of Imladris [started its reckoning](https://psarando.github.io/shire-reckoning/#first-day-of-the-calendar-of-imladris) from the first Year of the Sun in the First Age, then all the dates and corresponding weekdays of this Calendar of Imladris simulation could be considered cannon as well, since it follows all the rules exactly as described in Appendix D.
+If it was considered canon that the Calendar of Imladris [started its reckoning](https://psarando.github.io/shire-reckoning/#first-day-of-the-calendar-of-imladris) from the first Year of the Sun in the First Age, then all the dates and corresponding weekdays of this Calendar of Imladris simulation could be considered canon as well, since it follows all the rules exactly as described in Appendix D.
-In any case, outside of that one cannon year, it should still be accurate to within 3 days (plus or minus) when compared to the dates of the Gondor calendar in the Second and Third Ages, and when compared to the dates of the Shire Calendar around the end of the Third Age.
+In any case, outside of that one canon year, it should still be accurate to within 3 days (plus or minus) when compared to the dates of the Gondor calendar in the Second and Third Ages, and when compared to the dates of the Shire Calendar around the end of the Third Age.

-Also note that even when we know a date in all 3 calendars can be considered cannon, those calendar dates only match up that way during the daylight hours of that day;
+Also note that even when we know a date in all 3 calendars can be considered canon, those calendar dates only match up that way during the daylight hours of that day;
 because Tolkien stated in Appendix D that the Gondor calendars reckoned their dates from sunrise to sunrise, the Elves reckoned their dates from sunset to sunset,